(see Hyperventilation Syndrome.)

 Symptoms and Signs

 Symptoms and signs depend on the rate and degree of fall in Pco2.
 Acute respiratory alkalosis causes light-headedness, confusion, peripheral and circumoral paresthesias, cramps, and syncope.
 Mechanism is thought to be change in cerebral blood flow and pH.
 Tachypnea or hyperpnea is often the only sign; carpopedal spasm may occur in severe cases.
 Chronic respiratory alkalosis is usually asymptomatic and has no distinctive signs.

-Recognition of respiratory alkalosis and appropriate renal compensation (discussed in Acid-Base Regulation and Disorders: Diagnosis) requires ABG and serum electrolyte measurements.
+Recognition of respiratory alkalosis and appropriate renal compensation (see Diagnosis) requires ABG and serum electrolyte measurements.
 Minor hypophosphatemia and hypokalemia due to intracellular shifts and decreased ionized Ca++ due to an increase in protein binding may be present.

 Treatment is directed at the underlying cause.
 Respiratory alkalosis is not life threatening, so no interventions to lower pH are necessary.
 Increasing inspired CO2 through rebreathing (such as from a paper bag) is common practice but may be dangerous in at least some patients with CNS disorders in whom CSF pH may already be below normal.